isaacdecoded/SOLID-Principles-guided-exercises/ocp/README.md

 ### Possible solution

-Using inheritance we can extend the MessageStore class to use some custom monitoring service for logging.
+Using inheritance we can extend the MessageService class to use some custom monitoring service for logging.
-Also, the custom monitoring sevice must implement the same members for logging that MessageStore expects.
+Also, this monitoring sevice class must implement the same members for logging that MessageService expects.